 The project work provides the opportunity to study a topic in depth that has been chosen or which has been suggested by a staff member.
 The students first carryout a literature survey which will provide the background information necessary for the investigations during the research phase of the project.

-The various steps in project works are the following:- a)
+The various steps in project works are the following:-

-Wide review of a topic.
+- a) Wide review of a topic.

-- b) Investigation on an area of Physics in systematic way using appropriate techniques. - c) Systematic recording of the work. - d) Reporting the results with interpretation in documented and oral forms.
+- b) Investigation on an area of Physics in systematic way using appropriate techniques.

+- c) Systematic recording of the work.